-Afternoon summer temperatures in Indiana can be humid and blazing.
+Afternoon summer temperatures in Indiana can be humid with a high heat index.
 At times it may be necessary to reduce action and increase WATER intake.
 Soft drinks, tea, or coffee DO NOT replace WATER.
 The Camp Administration will inform you when extra care and concern are needed, based on the heat index.